-Even if you’re a total novice at managing contacts, marketing, and sales with a CRM, you shouldn’t have a hard time navigating Capsule and making it your own.
+Even if you’re a novice at managing contacts, marketing, and sales with a CRM, you shouldn’t have difficulty navigating Capsule and making it your own.

 And it has automated reminders to schedule communications with contacts you haven’t interacted with in a while.